|Policy Title: Wheeled Conveyances||Category: Public Safety/Risk Management|

 Compliance with this policy is required.
 Policy violation may result in disciplinary or corrective action in accordance with applicable University policies and procedures, including, but not limited to, the Student Conduct Code, the Academic Faculty and Administrative Professional Manual, and the Human Resources Manual.

-Revision approved by Lynn Johnson, Vice President for University Operations February 10, 2019
+Revision approved by Lynn Johnson, Vice President for University Operations, on February 10, 2019

 Print Version: Click Here to Print